30 interesting facts about the Netherlands

 - Gin was invented by the Dutch and introduced to the Brits: Gin (jenever) was invented in the 16th century, and reportedly became popular in Great Britain after William of Orange (King William III) occupied the English, Scottish and Irish thrones with his wife Mary.
 A popular story for the term 'Dutch courage' allegedly derives from when gin was used by Brits and the Dutch during the Thirty Years' War.

-- The Netherlands has among the highest English-proficiency in Europe: and the second-highest in the world, after Sweden, according to the English Proficiency Index (EPI).
+- The Netherlands has the highest English-proficiency in the world: narrowly beating Denmark and Sweden, according to the English Proficiency Index (EPI).
 Some nine in 10 Dutch people speak English as a second language.
 According to the latest EU langage report (2012), 94 percent of Dutch people could speak two languages, well above the EU average of 54 percent.
 Considering more than half of the population also speak German, many must speak at least three languages.
 The Netherlands is one of the top countries where residents are more likely to learn a language at school, around 91 percent, and via conversation.

 - There are over 1,000 windmills still standing from 1850: Traditionally used for a variety of purposes, from irrigation to grinding grain, only a few still operate commercially.
 The Kinderdijk area is a UNESCO World Heritage site home to 19 traditional windmills.